tlint101/dummy/second.md

 What up?

-Hello - from ChaoHsu 0806
+Hello, fine - from ChaoHsu 0806